 You can set yourself apart with email marketing, and it’s an excellent choice for small businesses that want to make a big impact.

 Email newsletters should start at least a week or two before Small Business Saturday.
-That way, customers are aware of the upcoming holiday and promotions that may come along with it.
+That way, customers are aware of the upcoming promotions or discount codes that may come with the event.

 Social media business promotion can be effective for brand awareness.
 You can incorporate humor, promotions, sneak peeks, “behind the scenes” looks and product information into your status updates to engage customers.

 4. Create engaging videos

 Video remains a popular marketing medium and is more accessible than ever with low-cost, user-friendly video editing tools and a little creativity.
 You can educate people on your products or services, demo products, interview customers and experts and give behind-the-scenes peeks at what you do.